Assembly Configurations

 - Repeat step 6 through 8 for each row.

-- Repeat steps 5 through 8 to add another feature to the table.
+- Repeat steps 5 through 8 to add another feature to the configuration.

 By default, the caret to the left of 'Configuration' is expanded (shown above to the right of the red arrow), click the caret when you are done with a section of the panel to collapse that section.